f32c/f32c/README.md

 from various manufacturers.

-In synthetic integer benchmarks the core yields 3.06 CoreMark/MHz and 1.63 DMIPS/MHz (1.81 DMIPS/MHz with function inlining) with
+In synthetic integer benchmarks the core yields 3.06 CoreMark/MHz and 1.63 DMIPS/MHz (1.81 DMIPS/MHz with function inlining) with code
-code and data stored in on-chip block RAMs.
-When configured with 8 KB data and instruction caches, and with code and data stored in external SDRAM, the core yields 2.62 CoreMark/MHz and 1.24 DMIPS/MHz.
+and data stored in on-chip block RAMs.
+When configured with 16 KB of instruction and 4 KB of data cache, and with code and data stored in external SDRAM, the core yields 2.72 CoreMark/MHz and 1.24 DMIPS/MHz.

 A performance-tuned f32c SoC which includes a timer and an UART occupies only 1048 6-input LUTs, while still being able to